MatthewPeterKelly/ME149_Spring2018/topics/04-tracking-control-basics/lecture-04-B/README.md

   - this is slightly faster than differentiating each segment using `polyder`
 - can use Matlab `polyder` function for an individual polynomial (or spline segment)
 - code it yourself: use rules from basic calculus

+## Fitting spline to data:  supplemental topic
+- In class I mentioned that you can fit splines to data.
+  This is perhaps one of the simplest types of trajectory optimization.
+- I've included a full tutorial paper on the course website:
+  `ME149/supplement/fit-spline-to-data/spline_fitting_tutorial.pdf`
+- There is also a Matlab implementation in the code library:
+  `ME149/codeLibrary/splines/fitSplineToData.m`

 ## Inverse Dynamics:
 - given `xRef`, `vRef`, `aRef` compute `uRef`